Ayoitsjason/Tippin_Public/README.md

 The front-end was developed using React and Redux, with a focus on creating an smooth and simple user experience.
 The interface lets owners manage their customer database, coupons, and allows customers to checkin to their favorite stores.
 The responsive design made the application accessible on desktop, tablets, and mobile devices.

-In addition, I integrated Twilio (third-party API) to be able to receive and send text messaging.
-A Websocket server was used publish incoming messages to front end subscribers allowing for real time communication.
-The application was deployed on a cloud platform, using a combination of AWS and Cyclic.
+In addition, I integrated Twilio (third-party API) to allow owners to receive and send text messaging.
+A Websocket server was used to publish incoming messages to front end subscribers allowing for real time communication.
+The application was deployed on cloud platforms, using a combination of AWS and Cyclic.

 # Lessons Learned: